near/core-contracts/whitelist/README.md

 /// Adds the given staking pool factory contract account ID to the factory whitelist.
 /// Returns `true` if the factory was not in the whitelist before, `false` otherwise.
-/// This method can be called either by the NEAR foundation. pub fn add_factory(&mut self, factory_account_id: AccountId) -> bool;
+/// This method can only be called by the NEAR foundation. pub fn add_factory(&mut self, factory_account_id: AccountId) -> bool;

 /// Removes the given staking pool factory account ID from the factory whitelist.